oacore/about/data/ref-audit.md

 4. **Release deposit dates publicly, so that they are harvestable by CORE**:  At present, record deposit dates are not explicitly exposed by repositories in both RIOXX nor standard Dublin Core (DC).
-We are working with the RIOXX team to encourage explicit sharing of this information in a machine readable form and will  update this guidance once a solution is agreed.
+We are working with the RIOXX team to encourage explicit sharing of this information in a machine-readable form and will  update this guidance once a solution is agreed.
 In the meantime, and as repositories store the deposit date in their  databases, we encourage repositories to expose the deposit date on each of the research output’s web